-I once spent just over 12 hours in transit at Doha Airport, Qatar on the way to the Maldives and it wasn’t nearly as painful as I expected.
-Doha’s Hamad International Airport opened in 2014 but is so slick and shiny it feels as if it just opened last week.
+I once spent just over 12 hours in transit at Doha Airport on the way to the Maldives and it wasn’t nearly as painful as I expected!
+There are quite a few things to do at Doha Airport that make a stopover here enjoyable.

 While not the cheapest airport to spend a long layover (the showers in particular are more pricey than average and there are not nearly as many free things to do as there are at Singapore’s Changi Airport) it can be a fun place to transit if you head to the pool or nab yourself a place on a Doha city tour.

-Plus, if you fly with Qatar Airways you may be able to turn your transit into a short holiday with one of their amazing Qatar Stopover deals.
+Plus, if you fly with Qatar Airways you may be able to turn your stopover into a short holiday with one of their amazing Qatar Stopover deals.

-So, for anyone about to transit through Doha Airport or book a short stopover in Qatar, here’s my lowdown on the best things to do at Hamad International Airport, and beyond.
+So, for anyone about to transit through Doha or book a short stopover in Qatar, here’s my lowdown on the best things to do at Doha Airport during a long layover.

 Connect to the free Wi-Fi